459 Portage Avenue,

 1 person favorited this theater

-Built in 1912 as the Gaiety theatre with seating for approximately 700.
+Built by Famous Players in 1912 as the Gaiety Theatre with seating for 750, it opened on October 26, 1912 with “The Brave Hunter”.
 There was no balcony but it had a raised rear section similar to today’s stadium seating.
 Elaborate plaster cornices and moldings around the ceiling perimeter were the main decorative features, along with large ornamental iron ventilator ceiling grilles.
 There was a central plaster cartouche above the proscenium.

-In 1973 Famous Players closed the Gaiety and reopened it as the Eve, featuring soft porn.
-This lasted for approximately two years.
-Whether the location on the main business avenue, being across the street from a prestigious department store, or poor attendance had anything to do with it, FP had a change of heart and closed it once again, only to reopen it after a minor interior updating (new seats, curtains, lighting, carpeting and paint) this time renamed the Colony, showing more conventional fare.
+On May 31, 1973 Famous Players closed the Gaiety Theatre and reopened it as the Eve Theatre, featuring soft porn movies “Convent Girls” & Girls at the Gynaecologist".
+This lasted for two years, closing on July 3, 1975.
+Whether the location on the main business avenue, being across the street from a prestigious department store, or poor attendance had anything to do with it, FP had a change of heart, only to reopen it after a minor interior updating (new seats, curtains, lighting, carpeting and paint) this time renamed the Colony Theatre, showing more conventional fare and reopening on July 23, 1975 with “Nashville”.

 For all of its life the theatre entrance shared space under the marquee with a retail store.
 Over the years the store was variously home to a bakery/candy shop, camera shops, shoe stores and boutiques.

-The only major exterior remodelling occurred in the late 40’s.
-The theatre facade was given a modernistic white stucco face with vertical red ribs, outlined in red neon.
+The only major exterior remodelling occurred in the late-1940’s.
+The theatre façade was given a modernistic white stucco face with vertical red ribs, outlined in red neon.
 The previous rectangular marquee was replaced with a backlit white plastic one that wrapped around the corner onto Colony Street.

-As the Colony the theatre closed in the mid 80’s and the building was demolished, along with that entire city block to make way for the eventual construction of One Canada Centre, headquarters of the Investors Group.
+As the Colony Theatre the theatre closed on January 2, 1986 with “Clue”.
+The building was demolished, along with that entire city block to make way for the eventual construction of One Canada Centre, headquarters of the Investors Group.

 Just login to your account and subscribe to this theater